OCHA-DAP/hdx-python-scraper/docs/main.md

           - "#affected+killed+min+imperial"
           - "#affected+killed+max+imperial"

 The idmc configurable scraper reads 2 HXLated columns defined in input_cols.
-In input_transforms, a cast to int is performed if the value is not None or it is set to 0. einput_cols defines new column(s) that can be combinations of the other columns in input_cols.
-In this case, input_cols specifies a new column which sums the 2 columns in input_cols.
+In input_transforms, a cast to int is performed if the value is not None or it is set to 0. process_cols defines new column(s) that can be combinations of the other columns in input_cols.
+In this case, process_cols specifies a new column which sums the 2 columns in input_cols.
 That new column is given a header and a HXL tag (in output_columns and output_hxltags).

      idmc:
         dataset: "idmc-internally-displaced-persons-idps"